Cryogenic Magnomechanics for Thermometry Applications

-As a calibration process for the temperature dependence of $\gamma_\textrm{m}$, we cooled down a YIG sphere to between $\sim \qty4K$ to $\qty{25}K$.
+As a calibration process for the temperature dependence of $\gamma_\textrm{m}$, we cooled down a YIG sphere to between $\sim \qty4K$ and $\qty{25}K$.
 The temperatures are stabilized at various values using a PID controlled heater, and at each temperature value, multiple $S_{11}$ spectra were taken to cover the range of magnon-photon detuning $\Delta$ from $\sim\qty{-25}{MHz}\times2\pi$ to $\sim\qty{+25}{MHz}\times2\pi$.
 The temperature for these calibration points were read by a Cernox type thermometer produced by Lakeshore and further calibrated at National Research Council Canada (NRC) (the ``NRC thermometer'') on the International Temperature Scale of 1990 \cite{HP_Thomas_1990,HP_Thomas_1990_erratum} at the triple points of hydrogen (\qty{13.8033}K) and neon (\qty{24.5561}K); and at \qty{10}K, \qty{17}K, and \qty{20.3}K by comparison with a wire scale standard traceable to the NRC interpolating constant-volume gas thermometer.\cite{KD_Hill}

 The above procedure resulted in a collection of $\gamma_\textrm{m}$ as a function of temperature and detuning $\Delta$, a sample of which is shown in Fig.~\ref{fig:gamma_m_data}.
 The value of $\gamma_\textrm{m}$ depends on both $T$ and $\Delta$, with $T$ having the stronger influence between the two, for the range we have measured.

-In order to use the magnon linewidth as a calibrated thermometer, a method is needed to map a measured $\gammam$ value back to temperature.
-To this end, we fit the calibration data $T$ as a two-step polynomial function of $\gammam$:
+It should be noted that $\gamma_\textrm{m}$ would reduce further at lower temperatures,\cite{Boventer} well below our $\Om b \approx \qty{12.569}{MHz}$ (as seen in Fig.~\ref{fig:homodyne_result}), while at $\sim\qty{20}K$ $\gamma_\textrm{m}$ is well above $\Om b$.
+This means that as temperature drops from $\sim\qty{40}K$ to well below \qty4K, our setup will transition from sideband-unresolved regime into sideband-resolved, yielding interesting implications.